nrgelina/python-locust/performance-test-report.md

 - `GET /tasks/submissions/{id}`: Returns the current status of the submitted task.
 - `GET /tasks/{id}`: Returns the final result of the submitted task when it completes.
 The task is considered completed when it has transitioned into a `SUCCEEDED` or `FAILED` status.

+More detailed service description and API documentation can be found in the [README.md](task-queue-processing-service/README.md) file.

 ---

 ## Performance Test Goal